tensorflow/tensorflow/tensorflow/lite/g3doc/android/acceleration_service.md

 ## How to use the Acceleration Service API

-To use Acceleration Service, start by creating the acceleration configuration you want to evaluate for you model (e.g GPU with OpenGL).
+To use Acceleration Service, start by creating the acceleration configuration you want to evaluate for your model (e.g GPU with OpenGL).
 Then create a validation configuration with your model, some sample data and the expected model output.
 Finally call `validateConfig()` in passing both your acceleration configuration and validation configuration.